BETA -- Earn free Robux at earnaldo.com

 How do I redeem codes in Arsenal?

-Open Arsenal and find the Gift Icon on the main menu screen.
-Click it to open the code redemption window, type your code exactly as shown (they're case-sensitive), and click the REDEEM button.
-Your reward will appear in your inventory immediately if the code is valid.
+Open Arsenal and click the Gift Icon on the main menu.
+Type or paste the code exactly as written (they're case-sensitive), then click REDEEM.
+Your reward appears in your inventory instantly if the code is still valid.

 Can I earn free Robux by playing Arsenal?

-You can't earn Robux directly inside Arsenal.
-However, platforms like Earnaldo let you earn Robux by completing offers and tasks outside the game.
-You can then spend those Robux on Arsenal game passes, skins, and bundles.
+Arsenal does not pay out Robux directly.
+However, you can earn Robux through platforms like Earnaldo by completing offers and tasks, then spend those Robux on Arsenal game passes, skins, and shop items.